 Which is great, because hand balancing increases your proprioception, making you feel more in-tune with your body.

 So if you want to get to advanced levels, you are more or less forced to get into hand balancing as well.

 A by-product of calisthenics is that you will smoothen out your movements and no longer feel limited by your own body, thanks to an increase in mobility, flexibility, and proprioception.

 Bodyweight exercises require a great amount of core stabilization.
 This in turn tightens your core and fixes imbalances produced by too much sitting.

 Lower back pain can be ameliorated by doing correct form push-ups.

-Of course, issues such as the anterior pelvic tilt should be worked on directly.
-However, exercises like the push-up reinforce the correct position your body should be in.
+Of course, posture issues such as the anterior pelvic tilt or goose neck should be worked on directly.
+However, exercises like push-ups reinforce the correct position your body should be in.

 A healthy way of looking at life is using the idea of partnerships.

 Every single partnership in your life will bring something to you and will take something away from you.